adevinta/zoe/docs/basics/consume.md

 {"_id":"5a4d76916ef087002174c28b","text":"A cat’s nose pad is ridged with a unique pattern, ...","type":"cat","user":{"_id":"5a9ac18c7478810ea6c06381","name":{"first":"Alex","last":"Wohlbruck"}},"upvotes":4,"userUpvoted":null}
 ```

+By default, zoe consumes 5 records starting from the last hour.

 ### Controlling the time range

-By default, zoe outputs 5 records from the last hour.
-We can control the number of output records (`-n`) and the time range (`--from`).
-For example, to get only 2 records starting the consumption from the last 6 hours :
+We can control the number of output records (`-n`) and the starting time of the consumption (`--from`).

+For example, to start the consumption from the last 6 hours and read only 2 records:

 ```bash tab="command"
 zoe -v --cluster local topics consume input -n 2 --from 'PT6h'